Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$: Deformation of finite type annuli

 \subsection{Flow with common roots of $a$ and $b$}

-In this case the vector field defined by polynomials $c$ and equation~\eqref{eq:integrability_2} has singularities.
-We study this situation and describe how to continuously extend through such singularities.
-To do that we consider the embedding of ${\calM}_g$ into ${\calM}_{g+n}$ with large enough $n$.
 We assume in this section that $a$ has only simple roots.
-We use in this situation the parametrization of spectral data of ${\calM}_{g+n}$ described in section \ref{param}.
+At common roots of $a$ and $b$ the vector field defined by polynomials $c$ and equation~\eqref{eq:integrability_2} has singularities.
+We study this situation and describe how to continuously extend the flow through such singularities.
+For this purpose we consider the embedding of ${\calM}_g \hookrightarrow {\calM}_{g+n}$ as described in section \ref{param}.
 Common roots of $a$ and $b$ should be considered as higher order roots of $\tilde a$.
-(We define $(\tilde a, \tilde b)= (a p^2, b p)$ where $p$ is the polynomial whose roots coincide with roots of $f$ ($f$ is define in definition \ref{spectraldata}~(vi)) counted with multiplicity at common roots of $a$ and $b$.
+(We define $(\tilde a, \tilde b)= (a p^2, b p)$ where $p$ is the polynomial whose roots coincide with roots of $f$ ($f$ is defined in definition \ref{spectraldata}~(vi)) counted with multiplicity at common roots of $a$ and $b$.
 Then $f=p \tilde f$, $\tilde f$ has no roots at common roots of $a$ and $b$.

 The order $d_m=2 \ell_m+1$ is odd and at least three.
 The genus of the spectral curve is preserved, if the number of odd order roots of $\tilde a$ is preserved (see below).
-This is equivalent to the condition that all $\tilde{A}_m$ of odd degree have only one odd order roots.
+This is equivalent to the condition that all $\tilde{A}_m$ of odd degree have only one odd order root.
 Hence we consider the polynomials $\tilde A_m$ of the form